 Common Stock doesn’t accept reservations at this time, so it is a come as you are and first come, first served experience.

 They are open daily from 11:30 am.
 They close at 9 pm Sundays through Tuesdays and Wednesdays through Saturdays; they stay open until 10.

-Parking can be a bit hard time come by in this area, so be sure to allow yourself some extra time to find a place, although some paid lots are nearby.
+Parking can be a bit hard to come by in this area, so be sure to allow yourself some extra time to find a place, although some paid lots are nearby.